 Patient Onboarding Toolkit

-When introducing Rohy AI to a patient, emphasize that it is not just another app, but a bridge to more effective sessions.
+When introducing Rohy AI to a patient, explain that it is a between-session reflection tool, not a replacement for clinical care.

 Sample Script for Providers